About: Thalidomide (Thalomid®)

 How to Take Thalidomide

 Thalidomide is taken by mouth, in capsule form, once a day.
 Capsules should be swallowed whole with water; do not break, crush or chew this medication.
-Thalidomide is best taken before bedtime because it can cause sleepiness.
-It also should be taken at least one hour after your last evening meal.
+It may be given in combination with other medications.
+Thalidomide is best taken before bedtime because it can cause sleepiness and in some cases anxiety and confusion.
+It should be taken at least one hour after your last evening meal.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.